Westminster Choir Tour of Spain a Success

 The Choir’s concert on Friday, July 28, included the premiere of Lux surgit Aurea by Spanish composer Bernat Vivancos, commissioned for the symposium.
 Presented in Barcelona’s L’Auditori, it was hailed by an enthusiastic audience that leapt to its feet at the conclusion.
 Westminster alumna Susan McCreary Duprey wrote about the performance, “I am VERY proud of my alma mater, Westminster Choir College.
 They nailed their performance tonight and experienced an instant standing ovation (from a very critical crowd too, mind you).”

 The Choir presented a lunch time concert in Barcelona before driving to the historic Abbey of Montserrat, where it performed a final concert of sacred music that was webcast world-wide by the Abbey.
-A recording of the broadcast now on the Westminster Choir College YouTube channel.
+A recording of the broadcast is on the Westminster Choir College YouTube channel.
 The concert was a dramatic conclusion to the 2016-2017 season for the Westminster Choir.
 Approximately half of its members have graduated and are moving on to the next phase in their professional lives, enriched by the opportunity to share Westminster’s music on the world stage.